Preface First-Year Reading and Writing Program

 This fall, first-year writing students will read Border Child, a novel by Michel Stone.
 This award-winning author also lives in Spartanburg and published her first novel with the local Hub City Press.
 Border Child, which offers a sequel to Stone's Iguana Tree, explores the quest for the American dream and the nightmare of losing a child.
 It alternates points of view among different characters in order to tell the complicated story of past pain, present survival, and an enduring hope for the future.
 The events of the 2019 Preface series will explore visible and invisible borders around the world and in ourselves.

-The intent of this series of programs is to help USC Upstate first-year students make connections to each other and to the University, to practice skills that contribute to success in college, and to discuss how a deeper understanding of a shared reading can inform the way we make personal decisions and influence public policy today.
+The intent of this series of programs is to help USC Upstate first-year students make connections to each other and to the university and community, to practice skills and explore ideas that contribute to success in college, and to discuss how a deeper understanding of a shared reading can inform the way we make personal decisions and influence public policy today.